Anne Cobden-Sanderson

-Julia Sarah Anne Cobden-Sanderson (26 March 1853 – 2 November 1926) was an English socialist, suffragette and vegetarian.
+Julia Sarah Anne Cobden-Sanderson (née Cobden; 26 March 1853 – 2 November 1926) was an English socialist, suffragette and vegetarian.

 Life

 Cobden was born at Westbourne Terrace in London in 1853.
 Her parents were Richard Cobden, radical MP and leader of the Anti-Corn Law League, and his Welsh wife Catherine Anne Williams.
 She had four sisters and a brother.
 All the children were all encouraged to develop a strong civic consciousness from a young age.

 After her father died in 1865, Cobden was educated at schools in Britain and Germany.
 Her mother died in April 1877.
 She lived for a time at the home of George MacDonald and later at the home of William Morris.
 On 5 August 1882 she married the out-of-work barrister T. J. Sanderson, and they both took the surname Cobden-Sanderson.

 Anne was concerned that her husband was thinking rather than doing, and she suggested that he take up book-binding.
 They were already in the social circle of William Morris and Jane Burden, and it was her husband who first coined the term "Arts and Crafts".
 Morris had already established the Kelmscott Press when Anne's husband and a photographer named Emery Walker agreed to found a press.
 The press was named the Doves Press and the profits were to be shared, but it was Anne who put up the capital of £1600 to start the business.
-Crucially, it was agreed that should the partnership end, Walker would be entitled to a copy of the font that they proposed to create.
+Crucially, it was agreed that should the partnership end, Walker would be entitled to a copy of the typeface that they proposed to create.
 The Doves Type was created and Anne's single-minded husband used strict "Arts and Crafts" principles to create the Doves Bible, which was sold at a £500 profit.
 By 1906 the partners had fallen out over Walker's lack of interest and her husband's obsessive interest.
-Despite the agreement, Anne's husband did not deliver a copy of the font and instead arranged for every copy of the design to be dropped into the River Thames.
+Despite the agreement, Anne's husband did not deliver a copy of the typeface and instead arranged for every copy of the design to be dropped into the River Thames.

 Cobden-Sanderson at 10 Downing Street shortly before her 1909 arrest.

 Cobden-Sanderson worked for the Independent Labour Party and was arrested as a suffragette in October 1906 (along with Minnie Baldock and Nellie Martel).
 George Bernard Shaw wrote a letter of protest in September and she was released the following month.
 She was a founding member of the Women's Freedom League and also helped form the Women's Tax Resistance League in 1909.